zSnout/v8/src/content/ithkuil/98-corrections.md

    verb.
 2. Capitalized Case in "07 — Cases — Transrelative" when it refers to the Ithkuil grammatical category, as opposed to the linguistic notion of case.
+3. Recolored the phrase "birds exists" in **@cx They say a ¹group of dissimilar, fused birds exists⁰.** to grey, since it should be **@⁰birds exists**, since it's not part of the Configuration.

 </div>